KNBR-FM

-KNBR-FM (104.5 MHz) is a commercial radio station licensed to San Francisco, California, serving the greater San Francisco Bay Area.
+KNBR-FM (104.5 MHz) is a commercial radio radio station licensed to San Francisco, California, serving the greater San Francisco Bay Area.
 Owned by Cumulus Media, KNBR-FM features a sports radio format in a simulcast with co-owned KNBR.
-Both stations are the San Francisco affiliates for Infinity Sports Network, the flagship stations for the San Francisco Giants Radio Network and co-flagship stations for the San Francisco 49ers Radio Network (along with KSAN and KSFO).
+Both stations are the San Francisco affiliates for Westwood One Sports, the flagship stations for the San Francisco Giants Radio Network and co-flagship stations for the San Francisco 49ers Radio Network (along with KSAN and KSFO).
 KNBR-AM-FM are the radio home of Greg Papa and Tom Tolbert.

 KNBR maintains studios in Daly City, California, while the transmitter is located on Mount Sutro.
 In addition to a standard analog transmission, KNBR simulcasts over low-power analog Pleasanton booster KNBR-FM3 (104.5 FM), and is available online.

 History

 Beautiful music

 The station signed on the air on February 4, 1960, as KBAY-FM.
 It was owned by Kaiser Broadcasting, a company started by local industrialist Henry J. Kaiser.
 It aired a "good music" format, mostly instrumental easy listening with some middle of the road songs and soft pop vocals.

 In 1963, the call sign switched to KFOG in honor of the city's fog layer, and the station aired a beautiful music format, again largely instrumental music, cover versions of popular songs with some Broadway and Hollywood show tunes.
 Within a few years, KFOG got competition from other beautiful music stations: KABL-AM-FM (now KNEW and KISQ) and from KOIT, as well as San Jose-based KBAY (now KBRG).
 By the early 1980s, the format was showing signs of aging.
 KFOG was acquired by General Electric in 1974.